• Skip to primary navigation

 • Chop the onion and the garlic cloves finely.
 Slice the carrots, chop the red bell pepper into small cubes, and the leek into thin rings.
 Peel and cut the potatoes into regular cubes.

-• Heat the oil into a stew pot or Dutch oven.
+• Saute vegetables: Heat the oil into a stew pot or Dutch oven.
 Add the onion to the pot and fry until translucent.
 Add the garlic, carrots, bell pepper, and leek and cook, stirring a few times in between, for about 5 minutes.

 • Add the ground paprika, tomato paste, potatoes, and marjoram and stir well.
 Add some chili paste to taste if you want the dish to be spicier, but that is optional.

-• In the meantime slice the sausages.
+• In the meantime, slice the sausages.
 Add them to the pot and continue cooking for 10 or 15 minutes until the potatoes are soft.

-• Adjust the taste with salt and pepper, sprinkle with chopped parsley and serve with pickled vegetables and bread.
+• Adjust the taste with salt and pepper, sprinkle with chopped parsley, and serve with pickled vegetables and bread.

 Notes